This country-specific Q&A provides an overview to employment and labour law in Switzerland.

 One speaks of a mass redundancy if an employer gives notice to a certain minimum number of employees (at least 10 employees) of a business normally encompassing more than 20 employees within 30 days and for reasons not pertaining personally to the affected employees.

 An employer intending to make such mass redundancy must inform (in writing and with a copy to the cantonal labour office) and consult the organisation that represents the employees respectively the employees themselves.
-In order to enable them to safeguard their interests, the employer must give the employees at least the opportunity to formulate proposals on how to avoid redundancies, limit their number and/or mitigate their consequences (see art.
+In order to enable them to safeguard their interests, the employer must then give the employees at least the opportunity to formulate proposals on how to avoid redundancies, limit their number and/or mitigate their consequences (see art.
 335f of the Swiss Code of Obligations).
-Failure to consult the employees leads to the wrongfulness of the notices given respectively to compensation claims in an amount of up to two month’s salary per employee (see art.
+Failure to consult the employees leads to the abusiveness of the notices given respectively to compensation claims in an amount of up to two month’s salary per employee (see art.
 336 et seqq. of the Swiss Code of Obligations).

 Finally, an employer normally employing at least 250 employees is also obliged to issue a social plan respectively reach an agreement with the employees on how to avoid redundancies, limit their number and/or mitigate their consequences (see art.
 335h et seqq. of the Swiss Code of Obligations).